 4 foot or 6 foot format

-- Longer fish tanks will have less territorial disputes amongst tank mates
+- Longer fish tanks will have fewer territorial disputes amongst tank mates

 - You will have more room to store equipment in a longer tank